The Pop2net basics

 has three very important attributes:

-is a network-graph which stores all agents, locations and their relations to each other as a bipartite network:
+is a network-graph which stores all actors, locations and their relations to each other as a bipartite network:

 [4]: